MauricioAlvarezQuinteroDesarrollador/WIZY-OPEN-AI/README.md

 Before running the API
-- you must have a .env
+- you must have a .env example: API_KEY=key

 To run the api you must: